GC-public-learning/Commander/README.md

 ~~~
 - when the urls are tested, the serialised objects should be displayed without the "plateform" attribute

-## 7) Setup "post" request -> add the create command way on the API
+## 7) Setup "POST" request -> add the create command way on the API

 - add 2 lines in the "ICommanderRepo" from "Data/" folder in order to create commands :
 ~~~